By Jay Holmes

 A tactical analysis of the available forces, their assets, the geography, and the leadership in the theater of operations would be a fun exercise, but likely doesn’t matter much as long as the NATO forces continue their “if it moves and belongs to Gadhafi kill it” policy.
 At this point, the most critical tactics will not be employed on the coastal road to Tripoli or in the air above Libya and the Gulf of Sidra.

 The most critical battles that need to be decided now are of a diplomatic nature, and they will not be won or lost with another shipload of bargain basement, Chinese made AK-47’s.
 Rumors are floating through the political sewers of Washington, London, Paris, and Rome that an escape is being proposed to Gadhafi.
 Western leaders have opted for the “sources high up in the administration” unofficial leak method of announcing efforts to arrange for Momo’s departure (live departure) from Libya.

 The toughest thing about playing travel agent for uncle Momo is the fact that he has so many enemies in so many places.
 The second toughest aspect of planning his vacation is the fact that the few “friends” that would take him are themselves in no position to guarantee their own future let alone Gadhafi’s.

 While the Italians are so far rumored to be the negotiators, my guess is that they will handle no more than the communications with Momo.
-It will take the US, France, and the UK to make a plausible deal with a “host country.”
+It will take the United States, France, and the United Kingdom to make a plausible deal with a “host country.”

 Getting Momo gone is the obvious best alternative to grinding out a battle to take Tripoli while magically avoiding massive civilian casualties.
 The less obvious and far trickier part of the equation is encouraging a transition of power that will not threaten Western nations.